R3zz8/Sheikh-Shop/DASHBOARD_ARTICLES_DEBUG_REPORT.md

 **Branch:** `fix/dashboard-articles-20251014-072512`
 **Issue:** Runtime error on `/dashboard/articles` showing "⚠️ Something went wrong!
 We're sorry but something unexpected happened.
 Please try again."

+## Executive Summary

+✅ **ISSUE RESOLVED** - The dashboard articles runtime error has been successfully fixed.
+The root cause was missing Phase 2 database fields that were added to the Prisma schema but never applied to the database.

 ## Root Cause Analysis

 ### Primary Issue